Devjosef/Shannon-Entropy/README.md

 ---

-**Conclusion**: Shannon entropy provides a powerful lens for understanding market behavior complexity, revealing patterns that traditional volatility measures can sometimes miss.
-While the relationship is more nuanced than simple correlation as previously thought, entropy analysis offers more unique insights for market prediction and risk management.
-Has yet to been tested on real data.
+**Conclusion**: Shannon entropy provides a mathematical lens for understanding market behavior complexity and successfully quantifies trader action distributions.
+While the initial hypothesis of positive entropy-volatility correlation was not supported by testing, the analysis reveals that behavioral patterns do differ across market conditions.
+Entropy analysis offers supporting context for market understanding, though additional models are needed for practical volatility prediction.
+Has yet to be tested on real market data.